aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/2.remove-default-admin/index.en.md

 ```
 ::::

-::alert[clusters can be created with the AWS IAM principal with no cluster administrator access permissions at all using bootstrapClusterCreatorAdminPermissions flag.
+::alert[EKS clusters can be created with the AWS IAM principal with no cluster administrator access permissions at all using bootstrapClusterCreatorAdminPermissions flag.
 For example, `aws eks create-cluster --name CLUSTER_NAME --role-arn CLUSTER_ROLE_ARN --resources-vpc-config subnetIds=value,securityGroupIds=value --access-config authenticationMode=API_AND_CONFIG_MAP,bootstrapClusterCreatorAdminPermissions=false`]{header="Note"}